Drift Fishing For Salmon: Everything You Need To Know

 My go-to fluorocarbon line is Seaguar Inviz-X or AbrazX.

-Leaders For Drift Fishing For Salmon
+Leaders For Drift Fishing

 When it comes to leaders for drift fishing, the leader I use is fairly basic and easy to make.

 I use a fluorocarbon leader that’s one or two sizes smaller than my mainline.
-For example, if my main line is 14 pounds, I’ll use a 10 or 12-pound leader.
+For example, if my main line is 14 pounds, I’ll use a ten or 12-pound leader.
 Don’t use a heavier leader than your mainline, or you might lose all your gear!

 I will discuss my actual leader setups below.

-Leader Setup For Drift Fishing For Salmon
+Leader Setup To Drift Fish Salmon

 You can use different types of weights with this setup which I will discuss below, and you should adjust your leader strength and length based on the conditions.